xComBillWalker/Sample-capabilities/fibonacci/langs/ruby/README.md

 I bet we all can write a Fibonacci code in 4 lines.
 How about, computing a fibonacci series over the Fabric.
 I feel it is a great example that demonstrates the fundamental principles regarding tenancy, authorization, messaging, etc. Here is the situation - There are two webservers that are registered capabilities.
 We initiate the computation by pinging a url from one of the clients.
 After that, the messages autonomously go back and forth between the two capabilities using /message/ping and /message/pong.
 Each capability deserializes the message, adds the next number in the fibonacci sequence and sends the data back in Avro/binary.
 This goes on and on..and on.

 Register two capabilities with the Fabric.
 Make sure, you add authorize each capability to send messages to each other.
-Even, if you are using self token to send messages, there should be a tenancy relationship between listeners and senders.
+Even if you are using self token to send messages, there should be a tenancy relationship between listeners and senders.

 1. gem install sinatra